Dopant-induced stabilization of three-dimensional charge order in cuprates: Correlation lengths

 We begin with the higher-energy scales involving the dopant configurations and then consider the domain wall energetics.
 We start by quantifying the pairwise interaction between Ba-site Pr dopants based on our DFT calculations.
 To remove the effect of the Cu local moments (which create their own energetics due to domain wall physics, which we deal with separately), all Cu atoms are constrained to be non-magnetic for these computations.
 Comparing the total energies of ten representative (meta)stable configurations (see Appendix~\ref{app:metastable_crystal}) with that of the ground-state arrangement of Fig.~\ref{fig:DFT_charge_order}(b) allows us to build a simple lattice model for the Ba-substituted Pr dopant interaction energies

 Ba lattice sites in the $ac$ plane are indexed by the integer pairs $(i,l)$ and $(i',l')$ where $i,i'$ label the $a$-axis positions and $l,l'$ label the $c$-axis positions, highlighted in blue in Fig.~\ref{fig:lattice}.
-The site $(i,l)$ has dopant occupancy $n_{il}\in \{0,1\}$, and $V^{\text{dopant}}_{ili'l'}$ is the interaction energy between occupied sites $il$ and $i'l'$ as specified in Table~\ref{tab:interaction} which are extracted from the DFT total energies.
+The site $(i,l)$ has dopant occupancy $n_{il}\in \{0,1\}$, and $V^{\text{dopant}}_{ili'l'}$ is the interaction energy between occupied sites $il$ and $i'l'$.
+We fit ten different DFT energies to such a model containing nine non-zero interaction strengths.
+Concretely, for each DFT configuration $\alpha$, we compute the energy difference $\Delta E_\alpha \equiv E^{\text{DFT}}_\alpha - E^{\text{DFT}}_{\rm GS}$ relative to the ground state and require the model to reproduce this DFT energy difference.
+The resulting interaction strengths are listed in Table~\ref{tab:interaction} (Appendix~\ref{app:metastable_crystal} provides detailed examples showing how specific $\Delta E_\alpha$ values map onto the individual entries of Table~\ref{tab:interaction}.)
 The DFT-extracted $V^{\text{dopant}}$ couplings turn out to be purely repulsive, decay rapidly with separation, and are assumed to be zero beyond the tabulated range.
 Note that there are two inequivalent types of interlayer interactions for dopants as illustrated in Fig.~\ref{fig:lattice}.

 Next, we consider the electronic domain wall energetics.
 We now allow the Cu sites to carry static magnetic moments in the DFT calculations.
 For both pristine and Pr-doped YBCO7, we identify, in addition to the global minimum, several metastable stripe-ordered states with distinct domain-wall arrangements.
 Their geometries and energies are compiled in Appendix~\ref{app:metastable_mag}.
-By computing the energy differences among these states, we find a lattice model for the interaction energies of the stripe domain walls
+Similarly, by computing the energy differences among these states, we find a lattice model for the interaction energies of the stripe domain walls

 The lattice sites $(i,l)$ denote the location of the stripe order domain walls in the $ac$ plane, highlighted in red in Fig.~\ref{fig:lattice}.
 The domain wall occupancy of site $(i,l)$ is $\tilde n_{i l}\in\{0,1\}$.
 The first term $V^{\text{DW}}_{ili'l'}$ describes the interaction energy between two domain walls located at $(i,l)$ and $(i',l')$ as tabulated in Table~\ref{tab:dw_interaction}.
 We assume that interactions beyond the tabulated range are zero (they are weak and also computationally expensive to compute).
 We notice that strong in-plane repulsions keep the domain walls spaced out in the $a$ direction while weak attractions align them in the $c$ direction.
 The second on-site term $\epsilon_{i l}$ captures the important dopant pinning effect: $\epsilon_{i l}=-4.5\ \mathrm{meV}$ if the nearest Ba site (directly above or below) is substituted by Pr (i.e. $n_{i l}=1$), while $\epsilon_{i l}=0$ otherwise.